 All students are required to prepare two summarized articles before the end of their participation in the NeuroID program.

-Participants have to complete one community service activity per year during his/her two year tenure in the program.
+Participants have to complete one community service activity per year during his/her two-year tenure in the program.

 B. Poster presentation at the Annual Puerto Rico Neuroscience meeting — The PR Neuroscience meeting is an annual meeting that takes place the first weekend of December.
 The objective of this meeting is to promote networking and collaboration among neuroscientists in Puerto Rico.
 The students will prepare a poster presentation on the research work done.
 The student’s mentor will supervise the preparation of the presentation.
 The student will present at this meeting during the fall semester of their second year in the program.

 C. Poster presentation at Society for Neuroscience — The students will prepare a scientific poster and present their data at the annual Society for Neuroscience meeting, considered the most attended retreat of neuroscientists from around the world where the latest advancement in neuroscience are presented and discussed.
-The meeting will provide the students with the opportunity to experience the vast amount of research topics that encompasses the field of neuroscience.
+The meeting will provide the students with the opportunity to experience the vast amount of research topics that encompass the field of neuroscience.
 The student will present at this meeting during the fall semester of their second year in the program.